Public Impact Launches New Website

 Public Impact Seeks Five Sites to Extend the Reach of Excellent Teachers

 Public Impact has launched the implementation phase of its effort to bring excellent teachers to every classroom.
 In this phase, the organization seeks to identify five “model” sites that can be used to extend the reach of these teachers beyond their own classrooms.
-Seeking to create what it calls an “Opportunity Culture,” Public Impact wants to redesign teachers’ roles using new technologies to broadcast excellent teachers to more students, for more pay, but within existing state budgets.
+Seeking to create what it calls an “Opportunity Culture,” Public Impact wants Read more about Public Impact Seeks Five Sites to Extend the Reach of Excellent Teachers[…]

 Share